microcks/microcks-quarkus-demo/step-4-write-rest-tests.md

       TestResult testResult = MicrocksContainer.testEndpoint(microcksContainerUrl, testRequest);

+      // You may inspect complete response object with following:
+      //System.out.println(mapper.writerWithDefaultPrettyPrinter().writeValueAsString(testResult));

       assertTrue(testResult.isSuccess());
       assertEquals(1, testResult.getTestCaseResults().size());
    }
 }
 ```

+> [!NOTE]
-For commodity purposes, we've made this test extends `src/test/java/org/acme/order/BaseIntegrationTest` that gives us access
-to frequently used environment properties like the `quarkusHttpPort`.
+> For commodity purposes, we've made this test extend [`BaseTest`](src/test/java/org/acme/order/BaseTest.java), giving us access to frequently used environment properties like the `quarkusHttpPort`.

-In this test, we're using a Microcks-provided `TestRequest` object that allows us to specify to Microcks the scope of the conformance
-test we want to run:
+In this test, we're using a Microcks-provided `TestRequest` object that allows us to specify to Microcks the scope of the conformance test we want to run:
 * We ask for testing our endpoint against the service interface of `Order Service API` in version `0.1.0`.
-  These are the identifiers found in the `order-service-openapi.yaml` file.
+    * These are the identifiers found in the [`order-service-openapi.yaml`](src/main/resources/order-service-openapi.yaml) file.
 * We ask Microcks to validate the `OpenAPI Schema` conformance by specifying a `runnerType`.
-* We ask Microcks to validate the localhost endpoint on the dynamic port provided by the Spring Test (we use the `host.testcontainers.internal` alias for that).
+* We ask Microcks to validate the localhost endpoint on the dynamic port provided by the test (we use the `host.testcontainers.internal` alias for that).

 Finally, we're retrieving a `TestResult` from Microcks containers, and we can assert stuffs on this result, checking it's a success.